team-cloudchaser/tempest/README.md

 * Rocky Linux 9.0+ (uses systemd)
 * Termux

+### Regarding domain sockets
+Because Linux will not clean non-abstract domain sockets up if kills happen, the `systemd` service files themselves have been spiced to conduct automatic cleanup under `/run/<software>/%i`, with `%i` defaulting to `config`.
+Thus, to prevent processes listening on DSes from accidental bootlooping, please use these namespaced paths to listen to sockets.

 ## Targets
 To get included into this repo, the software itself must be open-source, and does not endorse closed-source counterparts.